Expand All | Collapse All

 Med Phyz Wiz Kidz Program

 AAPM’s Wiz Kidz outreach program is now being offered virtually to help inspire and recruit the next generation of talented and diverse scientists to Medical Physics!
-If you are a student, parent or educator who wants to learn more about our field, please watch this link and spread the word to others who might benefit as well!
+If you are a student, parent or educator who wants to learn more about our field, please watch this link, use our lesson plan and spread the word to others who might benefit as well!

 RO-ILS User Meeting